Sandhyans03/car-price-prediction/README.md

 - `Car_Price_Model.ipynb` — the main notebook with all the data cleaning, feature engineering, and model training code
 - `Cardetails.csv` — the dataset

+# Running it

+Open `Car_Price_Model.ipynb` in Jupyter Notebook and run all the cells.
+Make sure `Cardetails.csv` is in the same folder as the notebook.